lerer00/latude-dev-portal/README.md

 This is the layer where hotel/property manager will be able to create and edit their assets.

+### How to Contribute

+Any contributions are welcome!

 ### Prerequisites

 This is what you need to install before building the application